What is BPMN?

 When it comes to workflow automation, each activity becomes a Jira issue.
 You can define which Jira project and issue type to be used by adding those values to the process model.
 If no project is specified, default values apply.

 Take a look at the following example.
 It would give you some ideas on how events work.
-Basically, the diagram is saying we are doing some task which might be escalated to the project manager.
-Process ends when the task has been resolved or escalated.
+Basically, the diagram is saying we are doing some tasks which might be escalated to the project manager.
+The process ends when the task has been resolved or escalated.

 We already saw Start events, Intermediate events, and End events.
 Those three event types are also catching and/or throwing events: